HomeResearch LibraryTopics › Reform Models & Programs

 $634M

-New corrections spending approved by the Georgia General Assembly in early 2025 — the largest single increase in state history — with no public accountability for how much reached rehabilitation programming
+New corrections spending approved by Georgia's General Assembly in early 2025 — the largest corrections funding increase in state history — directed overwhelmingly toward facilities and security rather than evidence-based rehabilitation programs.

 23% vs. 36%